mpv-player/mpv/DOCS/man/en/af.rst

     <target>
         Sets the target amplitude as a fraction of the maximum for the sample type (default: 0.25).

+    *NOTE*: This filter can cause distortion with audio signals that have a very large dynamic range.

 ladspa=file:label[:controls...]
     Load a LADSPA (Linux Audio Developer's Simple Plugin API) plugin.
 This